Fenix E18R Flashlight Review

 Here are the guts, as far as I got to see them.
-There’s a magnet which can be removed, in the tailcap.
-The head doesn’t have a spring, but has a brass button, and brass contact for the negative terminal, too (contact which is made through the body tube).
+There’s a magnet that can be removed, in the tailcap.
+The head doesn’t have a spring but has a brass button, and brass contact for the negative terminal, too (contact which is made through the body tube).

 Size and Comps

 Length: 2.4” (60mm)

 Much smaller than the Convoy S2+ of course.